-- 1. Support legislation providing safety improvements at NSH, thereby reducing the need and reliance on Napa County's jail and health systems for hospital patients. - 2.
-Support measures to increase the ability of State Hospitals or other non-County agencies to internally handle patients who commit offenses while in residence, rather than transfer them to the local jurisdiction. - 3.
-Support measures to assure continuity of mental health care for patients who are transferred between State Hospitals and local jails. - 4.
-Support legislation promoting (and oppose legislation that might impair) regular and open access to, and communication among, county departments and agencies, the DSH and the State Hospitals. - 5.
-Support legislation expediting the transfer process of inmates in local jails to the DSH. - 6.
-Support legislation empowering the California Mental Health Services Authority (CalMHSA) joint powers authority to act on behalf of counties in negotiating with the DSH or the California Department of Health Care Services.
+- 1. Support legislation providing safety improvements at NSH, thereby reducing the need and reliance on Napa County's jail and health systems for hospital patients. - 4.2.
+Sponsor legislation that allows patients that have been deemed incompetent to stand trial by a court to remain unconditionally housed at NSH when new crimes are committed at NSH, and NSH provide transportation to court appearances. - 2.3.
+Support measures to increase the ability of State Hospitals or other non-County agencies to internally handle patients who commit offenses while in residence, rather than transfer them to the local jurisdiction. - 3.4.
+Support measures to assure continuity of mental health care for patients who are transferred between State Hospitals and local jails. - 4.5.
+Support legislation promoting (and oppose legislation that might impair) regular and open access to, and communication among, county departments and agencies, the DSH and the State Hospitals. - 5.6.
+Support legislation expediting the transfer process of inmates in local jails to the DSH.